lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_102_dotty_new_control_structure_syntax/README.md

 Changing the syntax is a reversible process (except that after going back to where one came from, the formatting may be different, but semantically equivalent).

+In this exercise, we will use the compiler to change all control structures to the new syntax version.

 ## Steps